Pir Mangho

 Pir Mangho (Sindhi and Urdu: پیر منگو) is the popular name for 13th-century Sufi saint Pir Sakhi Manghopir, whose name is believed to be Sufi Sakhi Sultan or Kamaluddin.
 He was given the title of pir by Baba Farid, under whom he became a disciple.
 The annual Pir Mangho Urs is celebrated during the Islamic month of Zil Hijjah.
-The settlement around his shrine, known as Manghopir, is located in Gadap Town, Karachi.
+The settlement around his shrine, known as Manghopir, is located in Orangi District, Karachi.

 Among Hindus, Mangho Pir is referred to as "Lala Jasraj", while the Baloch community often calls the area Mangi or Garm-aap / Sard-aap, referring to its hot and cold springs.

 Background

 Pir Mangho meet the Sufi saint Fariduddin Ganjshakar.
 He then went, to Ajudhan and presented himself to Sheikh Ganj Shakhar.
 In 662 AH (1263 or 1264 AD), he was admitted as a disciple in the Chistiah order, and he became the 40th Khalifah/Caliph of Baba Farid Ganjshakar.
 Based on the advice of Baba Farid, he went to Multan in 659 AH (1260 or 1261 AD).
 From there, he travelled to various places in the pursuit of spiritual attainment and then settled down in Manghopir where he carried out his missionary work.

 Manghopir was a desolate place then; there he spent his days in prayer and seeking spiritual attainments.
 In ancient times this place is reported to have been a sacred place.
 With the presence of this saint at Manghopir, it became an attraction for the seekers of Oneness and Truth.
 Great luminaries of the spiritual world, such as Bahauddin Zakariya, Lal Shahbaz Qalander, Jalaluddin Bokhari often visited Manghopir.

 The ancient texts from the area mention this shrine and it is also mentioned in the writings of 19th century British colonialists.
 Some historians say that the crocodiles at the shrine's pond have been here for centuries.